FdelMazo/frux-mobile/README.md

 ## Try it out!

 Go to your favourite Android device and download the [Expo Go](https://expo.io/client) app.
-After that you can either input the Expo link or scan the Expo QR to try out the latest build (thanks to some Github CI magic)
+After that you can either input the Expo link or scan the Expo QR to try out the latest build (thanks to some Github CI magic).
+Keep in mind that there are some features (mostly those regarding third-party calls, like notifications and oauth) that only work on the APK, because those are mostly production env stuff.

 [`exp://exp.host/@fdelmazo/frux-mobile`](https://expo.io/@fdelmazo/frux-mobile)